Warming Up For Competition

 Two, be prepared for much stricter judging than you might have experienced at a local meet or in your Crossfit box while training.
 No wobbling, no pressing out, no hitching.
 Power cleans and Power snatches are fine if you can do them, but they still have to manifest excellent form.
 Film yourself leading up to the competition and be harsh with what you see on film.
 A corollary to this is that you choose an opener that you can hit in your sleep.
 Get something on the board that doesn’t worry you too much before reaching for the PRs on the next two attempts.

-2 Responses to “Warming Up For Competition”
+2 thoughts on “Warming Up For Competition”